Gemello-Digitale-Bologna/dataplatform/README.md

-# Digitalhub
+# Bologna Digital Twin Data Platform and Execution Infrastructure

-This repository provides deployment guidelines and some example use cases for the Digitalhub platform.
+This repository provides deployment guidelines and some example use cases for the GDB data platform and its corresponding execution infrastructure.

 The deployment and usage instructions for each use case can be found in the *docs* folder.